adb1042/SW-QA_Projects/adb1042_project_3/Installation.md

-# The Installation and Execution Guide For Project 3
+# The Installation, Execution, and Testing Guide For Project 3

 This document shall cover the start to finish process of installing **django**, **python**, and other requirements used to enable this project to run correctly.